Set between the French Quarter and the Central Business District, it’s a welcoming spot for work or leisure travelers.

 You get everything you love about a Kimpton hotel, including the social hour with local craft beer.
 There’s free coffee in the mornings, plus two collaborations with Anthropologie, one that allows guests to rent accessories and another that lets you request a plant for your room.
 Free WiFi and yoga mats come with the rooms.
-Bike rentals (be warned: New Orleans streets are riddled with potholes big enough to swallow a horse) and 24-hour access to the fitness center and also available.
+Bike rentals (be warned: NOLA streets are riddled with potholes big enough to swallow a horse) and 24-hour access to the fitness center and also available.
 Valet parking is $49 per night.

 Gospel Coffee and Boozy Treats

 Guests get free drip coffee in the mornings, but if you need an afternoon cappuccino, you can grab it here, where both guests and locals work on their laptops.
 There’s also a nice selection of pastries and other morning bites like a breakfast burrito and a ham and cheese croissant.
 You can even get a tipple, like the frozen Irish coffee, to take with you.